darkLORD-tr0LL/win_CSGO-bot/README.md

 # win_CSGO-bot
-Aimbot for CSGO on windows written in python3
+Aimbot for CS:GO on windows written in python3

-Custom aimbot for pwning noobs in CSGO!
+Custom aimbot for pwning noobs in CS:GO!
 Still in beta development

 This software can be tweaked to work smoothly in CS:GO, Fortnite, and Overwatch.
 Pine also has built-in support for Nvidia's CUDA toolkit and is optimized to achieve extremely high object-detection FPS.
 It is GPU accelerated and blazingly fast.

 ## Demo
-*Terrible FPS because my potato mac can't run CS:GO, Pine, and screen record at the same time. :'-)*
+*Terrible FPS because my potato PC can't run CS:GO, win_CSGO-bot, and screen record at the same time. :'-)*

 ![Pine Demo GIF](/demo/demo.gif)